Testing leptogenesis and dark matter production during reheating with primordial gravitational waves: Conclusion

 The current setup can leave its footprint at several low and high frequency gravitational wave (GW) detectors, thanks to the presence of the primordial inflationary GW spectrum which receives a blue tilt due to stiff period of expansion during reheating for certain types of monomial potential.
 One can relate the amount of blue-tilt to the inflaton-SM coupling, which, in turn is related to the generation of baryon asymmetry and DM [cf. Fig.~\ref{fig:pgw}].
 Thus, the detection of such GW signal at future GW detectors can provide a test to the present scenario of high scale leptogenesis and non-thermal DM both of which lack direct detection prospects.
-To summarize, the present study provides a potential probe for cogenesis during reheating, that in turn is also a test for nonstandard cosmological history during the pre-BBN era.
+To summarize, the present study provides a potential probe for scale of leptogenesis (as well as DM mass scale) during reheating, that in turn is also a test for nonstandard cosmological history during the pre-BBN era.